Muscadelle Grape Variety: Steady as She Goes

 • The exact composition of the blend, 70% Semillon, 20% Sauvignon, and 10% Muscadelle, would not be uncommon in estates that value the grape.

 Chateau d’Yquem is known to age its cuvées for up to three years before bottling.
-The wine will be racked several times during this time, exposing it to a controlled amount of oxygen.
+During this time, the wine is racked several times, exposing it to a controlled amount of oxygen.
 Due to botrytis dessert wines’ inherently rich and powerful flavors, the impact of 100% new oak is barely felt on the palate.
-This is the true beauty of Sauternes – even a young wine is an absolute joy to drink, and yet top vintages can age for half a century.
+This is the true beauty of Sauternes—even a young wine is an absolute joy to drink, and yet top vintages can age for half a century.

 Muscadelle finds its place.